- Download our Singapore Schools Guide

 Terrace homes, semi-detached houses and bungalows can all be found here, and there are also plenty of spots to shop and dine out, as well as an abundance of green spaces.

-There are some good housing estates in the area, and a plethora of eating out options, but expats may find that rental prices can be rather expensive.
+There are some good housing estates and a plethora of eating-out options in the area, but expats may find that rental prices can be rather expensive.

 Further reading